SchweizerischeBundesbahnen/springboot-graceful-shutdown/README.md

 - **System Property**: -DestaGracefulShutdownWaitSeconds=30

-Start now your application and point your readyness probe to ```http://yourhost:8282/health``` and set the check interval lower than the shutdown delay, for example, to 10 seconds.
+Start now your application and point your readiness probe to ```http://yourhost:8282/health``` and set the check interval lower than the shutdown delay, for example, to 10 seconds.
 In your developement environment (Eclipse or IntelliJ) you can simulate a SIGTERM: For this use the _exit_ operation (do not terminate it via the stop icon).
 Then check what happens with the health check and the shutdown of the spring context.

-If you want to implement your own readyness check implement your RestController with the **ch.sbb.esta.openshift.gracefullshutdown.IProbeController** interface.
+If you want to implement your own readiness check implement your RestController with the **ch.sbb.esta.openshift.gracefullshutdown.IProbeController** interface.

 Other Graceful Shutdown implementation for Spring Boot: